We are all stories in the end.

 “Sit, sit!” said the driver, gesturing to an empty seat close to the front.
 “I’ll start the interview shortly.”

 While the driver got back to his driving, Sophia took a minute to look at the other passengers, trying to ascertain what exactly was going on.
-At first glance, they seemed to be people of all walks of life, just normal individuals going about their normal lives.
+At first glance, they seemed to be people of all walks of life, just normal individuals going about their normal lives, clearly not afraid or signaling for help against potential danger.

 But then, the more she stared, the more she observed, the more she noticed a stillness permeated the air.
-Though, stillness may not be the word I’m looking for.
-Sadness isn’t it, either.
+Though, stillness may not be the right word.
+Sadness wasn’t it, either.

 “Mr. Bones, at your service!” he exclaimed, very briefly glancing her way.
 “I’m the bones of The Last Resort, you could say.
 The finest hotel you’ll ever see!”